dan-wiley/md_html_test/test/python/python-intro.md

 ## Docker Lesson 1

-> In this module ....zzzzll
+> In this module

-- Docker is funzzzz
+- Docker is fun
-- Docker workszzzz
+- Docker works
   - Same on every machine
   - Has packages installed on images already!asdf